tofugu/wanikani-api-v2-doc/source/includes/getting_started/_response_structure.md

 * `study_material`
 * `user`

-We have a single 'subjects' endpoint that returns the three possible types of subjects:
+We have a single [subjects](#subjects) endpoint that returns the three possible types of subjects:

 * `kanji`
 * `radical`
 * `vocabulary`

-### Resource Ordering in Collections

-Resources in a collection are ordered by `id` in ascending order.

-### Timestamps
+### Data Types

-All timestamps are rendered in [ISO8601](https://xkcd.com/1179/) to the microsecond.
+We stick to the common JSON data types in our responses: strings, integers, booleans, arrays, and objects.
+We follow the Javascript standard for date formatting, returning them in [ISO 8601](https://xkcd.com/1179/) format, specified to the microsecond.